The Knick: Reception

-The first season of The Knick scored 75 out of 100 on Metacritic based on 37 "generally favorable" reviews.
-The review aggregator Rotten Tomatoes reports an 87% "certified fresh" critics rating with an average rating of 8.3/10 based on 170 reviews.
+The first season of The Knick scored 75 out of 100 on Metacritic based on 37 reviews.
+The review aggregator Rotten Tomatoes reports an 87% critics’ rating with an average rating of 8.3/10 based on 170 reviews.
 The website consensus reads: "The Knick is sincere, emotional period television that takes a down-to-earth, no-holds-barred approach to vital topics".

 After the first season aired, IGN reviewer Matt Fowler gave it an 8.6 out of 10 score, saying "The Knick was impressive, intense television - with fascinating, oft-gruesome topics brought ferociously to the forefront by Soderbergh's adept hand.
 It was hard to watch at times, both due to gore and pure depressing content, but it was always thought-provoking and incredibly well-rendered."
 Keith Uhlich of The A.V.
 Club named the episode "Get the Rope" as his seventh favorite motion picture of 2014.

-The second season received critical praise.
-Metacritic scored it an 85 out of 100 based on 17 "universal acclaim" reviews.
+The second season was scored by Metacritic at 85 out of 100, based on 17 reviews.
 Rotten Tomatoes gave the second season a 97% approval rating with an average score of 8.55/10 based on 120 reviews, with the critical consensus: "The Knick delivers an addictive second season with stunning visuals, knockout performances, and disturbing moments adding up to a period drama that's anything but dated."